odo/coop_cache/README.md

   caches: [ {:example, %{ memory_limit: 1024 * 1024 }} ]
 ```

 When starting coop_cache tries to connect the other nodes and then assumes that it runs the same sets of caches.
+At startup it copies over the current state of a random node on the cluster.
 Locks and writes are then distributed and coop_cache tries to do the computation for each key only once cluster-wide although this is not guaranteed.

 Please note that the cache only accepts writes from other caches with the same version.
 The version starts with 1 and is then incremented during each reset.